 The health risks of air pollution (particulates and NO2) are well documented.
-Higher particulate counts are linked to an increase in mortality rates associated with cardiac and respiratory illness.
-Similar reports cite a correlation with asthma, stunted lungs, low birth weight in babies and premature deaths.
-Given these stark facts – it is no surprise that air pollution is a critical factor in selecting an area in which to live and will inevitably have an impact on property prices.
+Higher particulate counts are linked to increased mortality rates associated with cardiac and respiratory illness.
+Similar reports cite a correlation between asthma, stunted lungs, low birth weight in babies and premature deaths.
+Given these stark facts, it is no surprise that air pollution is a critical factor in selecting an area to live in, or base your business, and many predict it will begin to impact property prices and desirability indexes.

 The non-profit advertising group Central Office of Public Interest (COPI) has been running a campaign to highlight the risks of air pollution on public health.